shubham1091/KPA-Election/README.md

 NODE_ENV=production
 ```

-**Note:** `NEXT_PUBLIC_APP_URL` is optional.
-The app will automatically detect the correct domain from request headers in production.
-However, setting it explicitly is recommended for consistent URL generation across different deployment environments.
+**Important for Voter Links:**
+- `NEXT_PUBLIC_APP_URL` is **highly recommended** for production deployments
+- Without it, voter invitation URLs might default to localhost
+- Set it to your full production URL (e.g., `https://your-site.vercel.app`)
+- The app will fall back to request headers or `VERCEL_URL` if not set, but explicit configuration is more reliable

 ## 🏗️ Project Structure